-Be careful not to throw these knives into the sink together with metal flatware because the blades are very brittle and can break when knocked against steel flatware or when you accidentally place heavy utensils on them.
+Be careful not to throw ceramic knives into the sink together with metal flatware because the blades are very brittle and can break when knocked against steel flatware or when you accidentally place heavy utensils on them.

 Certain brands with plastic handles are claimed to be dishwasher safe, but they should be placed on the top rack without contact with metal utensils.
-You should be extremely careful when take them out of the dishwasher because there is a possibility of injury if you touch the edge accidentally.
+You should be extremely careful when taking them out of the dishwasher because there is a possibility of injury if you touch the edge accidentally.

-Don’t leave ceramic knives sitting on a kitchen counter top.
+Don’t leave ceramic knives sitting on a kitchen countertop.
 Also, don’t put them into the drawer with the steel knives because metal tableware can damage ceramic blades.
 There is also the risk of cutting yourself when you try to reach something in the drawer.

 Store your knives in a specially designed knife block or protective case to keep them safe and secure.
-They often come with included blade cover for safe storage when not in use.
+They often come with an included blade cover for safe storage when not in use.

 When used properly, ceramic blades will hold their edge much longer than steel.
-Re-sharpening may not be necessary for a couple of years after purchasing.
+Re-sharpening may not be necessary for a couple of years after purchase.
 Many manufacturers will provide free sharpening services if you send your knives to them.

 If you prefer doing the job at home, it takes specialized equipment and some practice.
 Knife sharpeners for ceramic blades come in the form of a manual device that uses diamond abrasives, or an electric device with advanced performance.
 Both types will provide you with good results, but electric sharpeners are faster and easier to use.
-Look for a sharpener that can be used to sharpen both types of knifes.
+Look for a sharpener that can be used to sharpen more types of knives.